 Research the Law

 If you've been injured in a car accident, by a medical procedure, or by another accident where you weren't at fault, you may be entitled to compensation.
 However, there are time limits for when you can sue someone who's harmed you and it may be harder to acquire evidence the longer you wait.
-Because of this, it's important to speak with an attorney as soon as possible.
-You can speak with an experienced South Carolina personal injury lawyer today for a free review of your case.
+Because of this, it may be important to speak with an experienced South Carolina personal injury lawyer.

 Contact a qualified attorney.